-When fitting a connection from a topoutput stove directly to a steel chimney, we recommend fitting the chimney tube inside the flue gas spigot so that any soot and condensation drops into the stove itself rather than collecting on the exterior surface of the stove.
-Changing smoke outlet from top-mounted to rearmounted (see fig. 12-19 on page 12).
+When fitting a connection from a top-output stove directly to a steel chimney, we recommend fitting the chimney tube inside the flue gas spigot so that any soot and condensation drops into the stove itself rather than collecting on the exterior surface of the stove.
 For connections to chimneys that are run through ceilings, all national and local regulations regarding distance to flammable material must be followed.
 It is important that the chimney is fitted with roof support so that the top panel of the stove is not required to bear the entire weight of the chimney (excessive weight may damage the stove).